Making Sense of the Law on religious discrimination for employees

 Workplace discrimination based on religion or belief is prohibited by the Equality Act 2010.
 Discrimination on the grounds of religion or belief is broadly defined and may also protect non-believers.
 If you believe you have been discriminated against due to your beliefs, it is important that you consult with a specialist religious discrimination lawyer.

-Direct discrimination where a person is treated less favourably on the grounds of their religion or belief or lack of religion or belief.
-This need not be the person’s own religion or belief.
-For example, it is direct discrimination where someone is treated less favourably because of their partner’s religion or belief.
+Direct discrimination where you are treated less favourably on the grounds of your religion or belief or lack of religion or belief.
+This need not be your own religion or belief.
+For example, it is direct discrimination where you are treated less favourably because of your partner’s religion or belief.

-Indirect religious discrimination at work where a provision or criterion disadvantages people of a specific religion or belief (or lack of), including the individual concerned, unless the practice can be objectively justified (by this the legislation means it is a proportional means of achieving a legitimate aim).
+Indirect religious discrimination at work where a provision or criterion disadvantages people of a specific religion or belief (or lack of), including yourself, unless the practice can be objectively justified (by this the legislation means it is a proportional means of achieving a legitimate aim).
 Indirect religious discrimination is unlawful whether it is intentional or not.

-Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
+Harassment or unwanted conduct that violates your dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.

-Victimisation where someone is treated detrimentally because they have made or intend to make a complaint or allegation.
-Also where they give or intend to give evidence in relation to a complaint of religious discrimination or discrimination due to their beliefs at work.
+Victimisation where you are treated detrimentally because you have made or intend to make a complaint or allegation.
+Also where you give or intend to give evidence in relation to a complaint of religious discrimination or discrimination due to your beliefs at work.